Thermadiag/seq/docs/ordered_set.md

 ## Direct access to sequence

-Unlike most hash table implementations, it it possible to access and modify the underlying value storage directly (a `seq::sequence` object).
+Unlike most hash table implementations, it is possible to access and modify the underlying value storage directly (a `seq::sequence` object).
 This possibility must be used with great care, as modifying directly the sequence might break the hashing.
 When calling the non-const version of ordered_set::sequence(), the ordered_set will be marked as dirty, and further attempts to call functions like ordered_set::find() of ordered_set::insert() (functions based on hash value) will throw a std::logic_error.